Tanitoluwa Adewumi: Reception and media

 In 2019, the story of his winning the New York Scholastics was reported by Nicholas Kristof in the New York Times, and rapidly attracted national and international attention both inside and outside the chess world.
 Agadmator, a leading chess YouTuber, published an analysis of Adewumi's only available game from the tournament.
 (Note: Not the game with the bishop sacrifice.)
 Garry Kasparov, former World Chess Champion, praised this achievement by a refugee immigrant.
 Bill Clinton, former U.S. president, invited him to visit him in his office in Harlem, New York, and he did.
 Abike Dabiri, Senior Special Assistant on Foreign Affairs and Diaspora to Nigerian president Muhammadu Buhari, called him "a pride to the nation".

 On March 30, 2019, he visited the Saint Louis Chess Club in Missouri, where the U.S. Chess Championship was then in progress, and played several friendly blitz (5 minutes for each player) games, his opponents including Hikaru Nakamura (GM, five-time U.S. Chess Champion), Jennifer Yu (WGM, 2019 U.S. Women's Chess Champion), and Fabiano Caruana (GM and 2018 World Chess Championship challenger), and was interviewed by Maurice Ashley, the world's first Black GM.

 His coaches set up a GoFundMe site shortly after the New York competition, with the target of raising $50,000 for the family by crowdfunding.
 It raised $254,000 in ten days.
 Benefactors also offered non-monetary help; including accommodation, a car, academic scholarships, chess books, and pro bono (i.e., free) assistance by immigration lawyers with their asylum application.
 They accepted one of the more modest offers of accommodation, declined the scholarship offers out of loyalty to P.S.
 116, gave one-tenth of the donated money as a tithe to the church which had helped them, and put the rest into a 501(c)(3) trust called the Tanitoluwa Adewumi Foundation to help other children in similar circumstances.

-He had expressed an ambition to become the youngest ever chess grandmaster, though as of February 2023 this is no longer possible.
+He had expressed an ambition to become the youngest ever chess grandmaster, though from February 2023 this is no longer possible.
 (Note: As of July 2022, Abhimanyu Mishra is the youngest person to have achieved the title of Grandmaster (at 12 years 4 months).)
 Three film companies bid on the rights to his story; Paramount Pictures won.
 A biography, My Name Is Tani ... and I Believe in Miracles, was published on April 14, 2020.